TWA Flight 514: Investigation

 The accident investigation board was split in its decision as to whether the flight crew or Air Traffic Control were responsible.
 The majority absolved the controllers as the plane was not on a published approach segment; the dissenting opinion was that the flight had been radar vectored.
 Terminology between pilots and controllers differed without either group being aware of the discrepancy.
 It was common practice at the time for controllers to release a flight to its own navigation with "Cleared for the approach," and flight crews commonly believed that was also authorization to descend to the altitude at which the final segment of the approach began.
 No clear indication had been given by controllers to Flight 514 that they were no longer on a radar vector segment and therefore responsible for their own navigation.
 Procedures were clarified after this accident.
-Controllers now state, "Maintain (specified altitude) until established on a portion of the approach," and pilots now understand that previously assigned altitudes prevail until an altitude change is authorized on the published approach segment the aircraft is currently flying.
+Controllers now state, "Maintain (specified altitude) until established on a published segment of the approach," and pilots now understand that previously assigned altitudes prevail until an altitude change is authorized on the published approach segment the aircraft is currently flying.
 Ground proximity detection equipment was also mandated for the airlines.

 During the NTSB investigation, it was discovered that a United Airlines flight had very narrowly escaped the same fate during the same approach and at the same location only six weeks prior.
 This discovery set in motion activities that led to the development of the Aviation Safety Reporting System (ASRS) by the FAA and NASA in 1976 to collect voluntary, confidential reports of possible safety hazards from aviation professionals.